 To be a great writer, someone has to get upset with your work.
 Sounds crazy, doesn’t it?
 But it’s true.
 All famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, have made some reviewers angry before.
 One well-known author, Rudyard Kipling, had a review say: “...you just don’t know how to use the … Continue reading Healthy reminder:

 “Remember that the world we can see is the one that really matters, and never lose sight of that.” ― Anna Akana, So Much I Want to Tell You: Letters to My Little Sister Title: So Much I Want to Tell You: Letters to My Little Sister Author: Anna Akana Genre: nonfiction Pages: 208 Publication date: June … Continue reading Book review – So Much I Want to Tell You (Spoiler Free)

-College is supposed to help me, right?
+College should be helping me, right?
 But why do I feel like it's holding me back?
-Instead of writing short stories to get my name out there, I'm writing essays over British poems in the Romantic era.
-Instead of editing my novel more, I'm learning about different Japanese grammar points.
-I'm not making connections … Continue reading Is college holding me back?
+Instead of writing short stories, I'm writing essays over British poems.
+Instead of editing my novel, I'm learning about different Japanese grammar points.
+I'm not making connections in the writing world.
+Instead, I'm worried about my two handwritten finals. … Continue reading Is college holding me back?

-I couldn't remember the pivotal moment in my writing career anymore, but something had changed in me between high school and college.
-In high school, I was writing because I had so many stories inside of me.
-Words flew out of me all the time and I cared less about who read them.
-Not many … Continue reading A writer’s journey (part one) – research
+I can't remember the pivotal moment in my writing career anymore.
+But something changed in me between high school and college.
+In high school, I wrote because I had so many stories inside of me.
+I cared less about who read them.
+I kept my manuscripts - all three of them - behind closed doors. … Continue reading A writer’s journey (part one) – research